wilort/mastermind-solver/README.md

 2. Set up the optimization model.
 3. If all key pegs are red go to step 8, else go to step 3
 4. Convert the guess and key pegs into constraints and append them to the model.
 5. Solve the optimization model.
-The solution represent the new guess.
+The solution represents a new guess.
-6. Generate a new set of key pegs.
-7. Go to step 2.
+6. Generate a new set of key pegs and go to step 2.
-8. solution found!
+7. solution found!

 # Linear optimization model